-With detailed standards for quantitative, qualitative, and mixed methods research, JARS help authors, editors, and reviewers make research clearer, more accurate, and more transparent.
+Detailed standards for quantitative, qualitative, and mixed methods research in JARS help authors, editors, and reviewers make research more accurate and transparent.

-Educators can use JARS as a guide for research courses to teach the importance of conducting high-quality research and transparently reporting results.
+Educators can use JARS as a guide for research courses to teach the importance of conducting high-quality research and clearly reporting results.

 JARS can help students learn how to conduct research, determine what information to report in their papers, and evaluate the articles they read.